Brain & Pituitary Tumors

 Acute & Chronic Subdural Hematomas

-Blood gathering under the protective covering of the brain most often due to a traumatic head injury and can cause pressure on the brain
+Blood gathering under the protective covering of the brain most often due to a traumatic head injury which can cause pressure on the brain.

 Acute Hematomas often result from a serious head injury and symptoms form immediately; these cases require immediate attention.
 Chronic hematomas can occur after minor head injuries, such as a slip or a fall, and there may be no symptoms for several weeks.
 Hematomas may be characterized by slurred speech, loss of consciousness, seizures, numbness, severe headaches, and visual problems.

-A chronic pain condition of the 5th cranial nerve which affects the head and face; sometimes caused by pressure from adjacent vessels
+Shooting Nerve pain that affects the face and head A chronic pain condition of the 5th cranial nerve which affects the head and face; sometimes caused when a blood vessel comes in contact with or presses against the trigeminal nerve.

 Conditions include episodes of severe, shooting pain, feelings of electric shock, and pain in areas supplied by the trigeminal nerve, including the cheek, jaw, teeth, gums, lips, or less often the eye and forehead.